newrelic/k8s-webhook-cert-manager/README.md

-# Kubernetes Webhook Certificates Manager
+# Kubernetes Webhook Certificate Manager

 Script to generate a certificate suitable for use with any Kubernetes Mutating Webhook.